Process Documentation Examples + How-to Guide

 Standard operating procedures (or SOPs) are a classic example of process documentation.

-These formal, sequential instructions tell users exactly what to do, when to do it, its company policy examples and what outcome to expect.
+These formal, sequential instructions tell users exactly what to do, when to do it and what outcome to expect.
 Typically, if you follow an SOP to the letter, you can pretty much predict the results.

 Standard operating procedures typically include a(n):